 With the income-contingent repayment plan, you’d pay the lesser of the following two options.
-Either you'll make a monthly payment of 20% of your discretionary income.
-Alternatively, it'll be the amount you’d pay on a 12-year fixed repayment plan.
+Either you’ll make a monthly payment of 20% of your discretionary income, or it’ll be the amount you’d pay on a 12-year fixed repayment plan.

 What to do if you can’t repay your student loan